Eligibility: Bachelor’s Degree Programme in Social Services

 In addition, when required by the degree programme, they must present a fee-based (€20) pending application by Migri that states that the applicant is permitted to legally reside in Finland during the time when their case is being processed, i.e. until a lawful decision has been made on the case.

-*a person with refugee status i.e. asylum = Residence outside of one’s country of origin or country of former habitual residence owing to a justified fear of being persecuted in the country concerned.
+A person with refugee status i.e. asylum = Residence outside of one’s country of origin or country of former habitual residence owing to a justified fear of being persecuted in the country concerned.
 The reason for persecution must be the person’s origin, religion, nationality, membership in a certain social group, or political opinions.
 It is also assumed that because of the person’s fear, they are unwilling to turn to the country concerned for protection.

-** a person whose status is comparable to a refugee is a person provided with subsidiary protection = the person faces a risk of being subjected to the death penalty, execution, torture or other inhuman or degrading treatment or punishment in their home country or country of former habitual residence.
+A person whose status is comparable to a refugee is a person provided with subsidiary protection = the person faces a risk of being subjected to the death penalty, execution, torture or other inhuman or degrading treatment or punishment in their home country or country of former habitual residence.
 A permit may also be issued if the person is unable to return to their home country or country of former habitual residence without being exposed to serious and individual threat as a result of an armed conflict in the country concerned.

 Document forgery and misuse may lead to criminal responsibility and belongs to police authority.

 Applicants’ English language proficiency will be tested in the entrance examination.
-Note that other universities of applied sciences may also require a proof of Finnish skills when applying.

 Original qualification certificates